-HUD approved the Bridge Loan Program May 9, 2006, as a part of the State¿s Initial Action Plan.
+HUD approved the Bridge Loan Program May 9, 2006, as a part of the State&rsquos Initial Action Plan.
 On February 10, 2006, a Cooperative Endeavor was entered into between the Louisiana Public Facilities Authority (LPFA), Louisiana Economic Development (LED), and the Division of Administration (DOA), which obligated \$30,000,000 in State CDBG funds to be utilized in the Extended Bridge Loan program.
 That agreement was amended, on June 20, 2006, to include \$10,000,000 to cover the cost of the Emergency Bridge Loan program that was originally funded by LED, as well as \$55,000,000 to be utilized in the Enhanced Bridge Loan Program.
 Prior to the Enhanced Loan program being implemented, a change in geographical location of beneficiaries was requested through the submittal of a substantial amendment that was approved by HUD on September 15, 2006.
 This amendment revised the allocation language from a 50% allocation to the thirteen most impacted parishes, to a minimum of 50% will be allocated to the thirteen most impacted parishes, and up to 50% allocated to the other twenty-four impacted parishes.
 This change transpired due to the demand for loan guarantees amounting to \$8,820,765 in the most impacted areas.
 Also, during the previous quarter, the Extended BL made a total of 325 loan guarantees totaling \$28,696,080 in a 37 parish area.
 An estimated 3,872 jobs were reported as being created or retained as a result of the first two Bridge Loan Programs.
 The Enhanced BL program deadline was December 29, 2006.
 There were a total of 57 loans guaranteed, for a principal sum of \$5,409,427 for this BL program.
 The estimated number of jobs created and retained will be 304.
-The total amount paid this quarter for Bridge Loan principal is \$1,985,300.
+The total amount paid this quarter for Bridge Loan principal is \$472,525.78 and \$9,084.84 in interest.
+The total amount of bridge loan money returned to the state as of the end of the second quarter of 2007 amounts to \$514,822.35.